Danondso/mfdr/README.md

 - Always do a `--dry-run` first before making changes
 - Use `--limit` to test on a subset of files
 - Export Library.xml from Apple Music to check your entire library (File → Library → Export Library...)
-- Use `-m/--missing-only` for faster scans when you only need to find missing tracks
+- Use `--missing-only` for faster scans when you only need to find missing tracks
 - Check quarantine folders to review problematic files
-- The `scan` command now handles all library scanning - no need for separate mscan/check commands
+- The `scan` command now handles both XML and directory scanning - it auto-detects the input type
+- Use `--resume` to continue interrupted directory scans from where you left off

 ## License